 Atlanta in 500 Words

 While Atlanta is sprawling with towering buildings made of glass and steel, it is truly a city in the forest, dotted with expansive green spaces.
+Everyone is buzzing about the destination, including Lonely Planet.
+The travel experts named Atlanta as the only U.S. city included in its Best in Travel list for 2022.
 This urban oasis is a multi-cultural haven for residents and visitors alike, yet exudes Southern hospitality.
 Individuals from all walks of life add to the city’s charm and personality.

 Atlanta began as a railroad terminus and remains a transportation hub, but with a 21st-century, global approach.
 Hartsfield-Jackson Atlanta International Airport is the busiest airport in the world, and 80 percent of the U.S. population lives within a two-hour flight.
 Visitors can roll into Downtown directly from the airport by riding Atlanta’s public rail system, MARTA.

 The recently refreshed Centennial Olympic Park is Downtown’s centerpiece and is anchored by the Fountain of Rings, an everlasting reminder of the 1996 Summer Olympic Games.
-Next door, attractions surround Pemberton Place such as Georgia Aquarium, World of Coca-Cola and The National Center for Civil and Human Rights.
+The park is surrounded by world-class attractions such as Georgia Aquarium, World of Coca-Cola and The National Center for Civil and Human Rights.
 Atlanta Streetcar is the city’s modern-day trolley, carrying passengers from the convention and entertainment district to the eastside of the city.

 Sports fans have much to enjoy with a multitude of major league teams to see in action.
 At the state-of-the-art Mercedes-Benz Stadium, the NFL’s Atlanta Falcons “Rise Up” and MLS Atlanta United FC, compete on the soccer pitch.
 At State Farm Arena, the NBA Hawks take the court.
 For more football action, collegiate fans congregate at Chick-fil-A College Football Hall of Fame.
 Just north of Downtown, the Atlanta Braves step up to bat at Truist Park.